 After lengthy outcries and debates, the people got what they wanted, and the bridge was painted blue with orange highlights.
 Terry Denton, past-president of the Fremont Neighborhood Council, quoted, "The bridge ought to be orange, not because it is the prettiest color, but because the orange bridge is a symbol of Fremont's continuing renewal and development."

-Better than the smell of McDonald's French fries, delicious, bold chocolate wafts throughout Fremont.
+The delicious aroma of chocolate wafts throughout Fremont.
 If you follow the mesmerizing smell, you'll land at a red-bricked Theo Chocolate, a (literal) chocolate factory.
 Founded in 2005, Theo was the first organic, fair-trade certified chocolate maker in North America.
 Here's an idea: watch Charlie and the Chocolate Factory and then take your kids on one of Theo's factory tours.
 Boom, Parent of the Year Award.
 They also offer a variety of chocolate-inspired classes all the way from "Yoga and Chocolate" to "Chocolate Bark Making".

 Seattle's Fremont neighborhood is famous for its variety of public art.
 While many don't find it to be extravagant, the Fremont Troll is quite the sight.
 Ever since the Aurora Bridge was constructed in 1932, there have been tales of trolls underneath.
 After the bridge was built, it became a haven for dumping and space for drug dealers to conduct business.
 In 1989, Steve Badanes designed the Fremont Troll to rehabilitate the area.
 Watch out - if you're not expecting it, this Seattle landmark will jump right out at you!